metio/terraform-provider-k8s/docs/data-sources/kyverno_io_policy_exception_v2alpha1_manifest.md

 Optional:

 - `background` (Boolean) Background controls if exceptions are applied to existing policies during a background scan.
 Optional.
 Default value is 'true'.
 The value must be set to 'false' if the policy rule uses variables that are only available in the admission review request (e.g. user name).
+- `conditions` (Attributes) Conditions are used to determine if a resource applies to the exception by evaluating a set of conditions.
+The declaration can contain nested 'any' or 'all' statements. (see [below for nested schema](#nestedatt--spec--conditions))

 <a id="nestedatt--spec--exceptions"></a>
 ### Nested Schema for `spec.exceptions`